-Hypothesis: Scarring in the female, red Duroc pig is a model of human, hypertrophic scarring and can be used to verify that the cones of skin are related to hypertrophic scarring and to determine the etiology of hypertrophic scarring.
+Hypothesis: Thick scar in the female, red Duroc pig is a valid model of hypertrophic scarring and can be used to determine whether the cones of skin are the source of profibrogenic signals or fibrosis during hyper-trophic scarring.

-Specific Aim 1: To confirm that cutaneous scar in the female, red Duroc pig is similar to human, hyper-trophic, cutaneous scar.
+Specific Aim 1: To confirm that cutaneous scar in the female, red Duroc pig is similar to human, hypertrophic, cutaneous scar.

 One reason for our lack of understanding of hypertrophic scarring is that tissue for study has historically been obtained from humans undergoing scar revision.
 This has been necessary since there is no useful animal model.
 This means that tissues are obtained on a convenience basis without order or control, which prevents systematic study of the hypertrophic scarring process.
-Nearly 30 years ago, Silverstein, Goodwin, Raulston, and Pruitt reported that deep donor sites in 12/12 female, red Duroc pigs healed with hypertrophic scarring (Hypertrophic scar in the experimental animal.
-The ultrastructure of collagen.
-J.J.
-Longacre.
-Springfield, IL, Thomas).
+Nearly 30 years ago, Silverstein, Goodwin, Raulston, and Pruitt reported that deep donor sites in 12/12 female, red Duroc pigs healed with hypertrophic scarring.
 No manuscripts either confirming or disproving this model have since appeared in the literature.

 Because the acquisition of human, burned tissue in a systematic and controlled fashion is so difficult, and our understanding of hypertrophic scarring is limited, this animal model must be confirmed.
-We will do this by factor one in the scar of the female, red Duroc pig harvested on post-wounding days 0, 7, 14, 21, 28, 60, 90, and 150 to that reported in the literature for human, hypertrophic scar.
+We will do this by comparing the clinical appearance; histology; immunohistochemical localization of decorin, versican, transforming growth factor βI , and insulin-like growth factor one; in situ hybridization of insulin-like growth factor one; rtPCR of transforming growth factor βI and insulin-like growth factor one, counts of mast cells and collagen nodules; and measurement of collagen fibril diameter in scar of the female, red Duroc pig to that reported in the literature for human, hypertrophic scar and to our library of human scar tissues.